hanzoai/hanzo.js/README.md

 ```

 ## Usage
-You can use Crowdstart.js from any publicly accessible web page or from your
+You can embed Crowdstart.js in your application or web page and use it in the
-server.
-Getting started is easy: you just need an API key from
+browser or on the server using Node.
+Getting started is easy: you just need an
-[Crowdstart][crowdstart] and a snippet of JavaScript to get going.
+API key from [Crowdstart][crowdstart] and a snippet of JavaScript to get going.

 ### Browser
-Include [`crowdstart.js`](crowdstart.js) in your website or bundle it using
+Include [`crowdstart.js`][crowdstart.js] in your website or bundle it with your
-your favorite build tool.
-All account and commerce related APIs are available
+JavaScript application using your favorite build tool.
+All account and commerce
-in the browser making it possible to building, maintaining or securing any
+related APIs are available in the browser making it possible to launch an
-backend services.
+ecommerce site without building, maintaining or securing any backend services.

 ```html
 <script src="https://cdn.rawgit.com/crowdstart/crowdstart.js/v2.2.3/crowdstart.min.js"></script>